nate-daba/CSC969H-Spring-2024-ndaba/critical_summary.md

 * Discussing the limitations and optimization potential of SGVB and AEVB with respect to large datasets.
 * Exploring the practical applications of AEVB in recognition tasks and its impact on fields like denoising and visualization.
 * Investigating the influence of different neural network architectures within the AEVB framework on the performance of recognition models.

+## Paper 10: [Denoising Diffusion Probabilistic Models](https://arxiv.org/pdf/2006.11239.pdf) <a name="paper-10"></a>

+**TL;DR**: This paper introduces high-quality image synthesis with diffusion probabilistic models, leveraging a novel connection between diffusion probabilistic models, denoising score matching, and Langevin dynamics .

+### Strengths
+* Demonstrates state-of-the-art image synthesis quality on various benchmarks including CIFAR10 and LSUN datasets .
+* Establishes theoretical links between diffusion models, variational inference, and denoising score matching, enhancing understanding of generative models .
+* Presents a new perspective on lossy compression through the lens of diffusion models and variational bounds .

+### Improvements
+* A more comprehensive study on the computational demands and scalability of the diffusion models would be beneficial .
+* Would be greate if some failure cases and the plausable reasoning behind them was provided.
+* Expanding the scope to include additional data modalities and generative model types could reveal more insights .

+### Discussion Points
+* The paper opens discussions on the practical implications of diffusion models in fields like data compression and creative arts .
+* There's an opportunity for discourse on how to mitigate potential biases in datasets used to train such generative models.
+E.g. uses in medical imaging and potential risks.
+* Broader impacts on technology and society, including the possible creation and proliferation of deepfakes, are worthy of further exploration .